 For both my partner and myself, QuickTapSurvey was our first real business and neither of us had a network of mentors or other successful entrepreneurs that we could lean on for advice or feedback.
 That is one thing that I have definitely gained from joining Peerscale – a relevant and reliable network.

-I joined the organization in 2015 and I have been with Peerscale for about two and a half years now.
+I joined the organization in 2015 and have had a CEO membership with Peerscale for about two and a half years now.

 What has your experience been thus far and how has joining Peerscale benefited you and your company?

 The main benefit for myself is being able to talk to other entrepreneurs about the challenges that they face in their businesses.
 Even if we cannot solve all the challenges, it is great to hear that others are facing the same challenges as we are.
 We can then share ideas about potentially solving our problems.

 In early 2017 I joined a new peergroup which was just starting out and that was great for a couple of reasons.
 I was able to join a group right at the start and we all received training on how to run these types of groups effectively, which is something Peerscale is now implementing across the organization.
 We learnt about the process, how to keep everything confidential and why it is better to share experiences as opposed to giving advice.
 I think it is extremely important to learn how to communicate effectively within these peergroups, if you want to get the most value as a member of Peerscale.

 Why did you decide to join the Board of Directors and what do you hope to contribute to the board?